 "I see… you couldn't refuse?"

-Shinji shook his head no. "I never even considered it when I got his letter.
+Shinji shook his head no but kept his eyes outside.
+"I never even considered it when I got his letter.
 Seeing the power my father wields now though… I know what would have happened had I refused."

 Arael shuddered as a mental image popped in her head of gruff looking men armed with killing implements alien to her and all wearing the same clothing.
-In her mind they were forcing this poor child into a black vehicle of some kind… But then she realized these thoughts were not her own.
+In her mind, they were forcing this poor child into a black vehicle of some kind, taking him to a dark room where a gruff looking man in red tinted glasses and folded hands covered in white gloves waited… She thought her imagination was getting the better of her, then suddenly she realized the truth… these weren't her thoughts, they were Shinji's.

 "S-sorry," she apologized again.
 "I'm not feeling like myself I guess."

-Arael froze.
+Arael froze almost instantly.
 She knew that name… it was the first Lilim she tried to establish a link to, the one she was interfacing with just before the lance damaged her core.
-She must live here too.
-She knew she should not overstay her welcome and avoid contact with the girl, but she also knew to try to escape so suddenly would only arouse suspicion… and at this point, she had no real intention of leaving this boy.
+That girl must live here too.
+Arael knew she probably shouldn't overstay her welcome and avoid contact with the girl, but she also knew to try to escape so suddenly would only arouse suspicion… and at this point, she had no real intention of leaving this boy; he was the only thing keeping the chaos around her at bay.

 "I couldn't impose like that," she replied.
 She didn't want to seem too easy about it either.
 Something told her that wouldn't be right.